viktor-begun/Udacity_Project_3/README.md

 #### Part III - A regression approach

-The p-value associated with ab_page is 0.19.
+- The p-value associated with ab_page is 0.19.
 It is close to the value given by the "ztest", and approximately twice as large as the value found in Part II.
-This might the cause of the one-sided p-value calculated in Part II, and two-sided p-value calculate in the z-test and by the "sm.Logit()".
+This might be the cause of the one-sided p-value calculated in Part II, and two-sided p-value calculate in the z-test and by the "sm.Logit()".

-The data can be described by only one parameter - intercept.
+- The data can be described by only one parameter - intercept.
 The p-value for other values is much larger than the assumed alpha value of 0.05. **There is NO evidence that country had an impact on conversion.**

 **The data suggest that the company may increase the revenue only by increasing the number of users.**